Dr Ian Gartley

 INTERNS

-An Intern is a doctor in training who has a medical degree but does still need supervision.
-The Road to Rural Intern Program is a joint venture with Rural Doctors Workforce Agency (RDWA) & Adelaide to Outback GP training program (AOGP) that facilitates intern rotations in Rural General practice for South Australia.
+An Intern is a doctor in training who has a medical degree but does still require supervision.
+The R2R Intern Program is a joint venture with Rural Doctors Workforce Agency (RDWA) & CALHN and Waikerie Medical Centre that facilitates intern rotations in Rural General practice for South Australia.

 Interns rotate from Queen Elizabeth Hospital (QEH) for a 10-week term in their year of supervised rotations.
 The interns get authentic rural experience during an important decision-making year.
 They are immersed in a full scope of rural practice early in their careers ensuring that Rural general practice then features as an option as they decide on a medical specialty/direction.